aoterodelaroza/aoterodelaroza.github.io/_devnotes/04_derivatives_xdmsolids.md

 ---

-These notes describe the implementation of the XDM dispersion contribution to atomic forces, stress tensor, and the dynamical matrix, required to calculate phonon frequencies, in Quantum ESPRESSO.
-They also simplify the implementation of the same quantities for any energy term that is written as an absolutely convergent atomic pairwise summation.
+These notes describe the implementation of the XDM dispersion contribution to atomic forces, stress tensor, and the dynamical matrix (required to calculate phonon frequencies) in Quantum ESPRESSO.
+They also describe the implementation of the same quantities for any energy term that is written as an absolutely convergent atomic pairwise summation.

 ## Pairwise Summation in Periodic Solids